Ayoub-Enejjar/MCinterface-/README.md

-# McDonald's® Interface Clone
+# Burger King® Interface Clone

-A modern Angular application that replicates the McDonald's® ordering interface.
+A modern Angular application that replicates the Burger King® ordering interface.
 Built with Angular 17 and featuring a responsive design with cart management functionality.

 ## Features